maelys-mcardle/snowflake/docs/snowflake.md

-# High Level Assembly
+# Snowflake

-**High Level Assembly** is a language designed for the microprocessor trainer, to make coding a little easier.
+**Snowflake** is a language designed for the microprocessor trainer, to make coding a little easier.
 It is designed for a system that has a 20 character length display with a 4 x 4 button matrix for input.
 In this input system, typing numbers is easy, but letters is presumed to be arduous.

 ## Reference